amitxv/PC-Tuning/docs/post-install.md

 - Hinting to the OS to schedule tasks on a group of CPUs.
 An example of this with modern platforms could be reserving E-Cores (efficiency cores) or either CCX/CCDs so that tasks are scheduled on P-Cores (performance cores) or other CCX/CCDs by default.
 With this approach, you can explicitly enforce background and unimportant tasks to be scheduled on the reserved CPUs.
 Note that this is purely an example and the logic can be flipped, but some latency-sensitive processes and modules are protected so affinity policies may fail which is a major limitation.
 See the [User-Mode (Processes, Threads)](#user-mode-processes-threads) section for more information.
 There are several possibilities and trade-offs to consider

 - Reserving CPUs that have specific modules assigned to be scheduled on them.
-For example, isolating the CPU that the GPU and XHCI driver is serviced on [improved frame pacing](/media/isolate-heavy-modules-core.png)
+For example, isolating the CPU that the GPU and XHCI driver is serviced on improved frame pacing [[1](/media/isolate-heavy-modules-core.png)]

 ## Raise the Clock Interrupt Frequency (Timer Resolution)